EpicGamesExt/raddebugger/README.md

 plans to expand and port in the future.
 In the future we'll expand to also support native Linux debugging and DWARF debug info.

+The RAD Debugger is currently in *ALPHA*.
+In order to get the debugger bullet- proof, it'd greatly help out if you submitted the issues you find here, along with any information you can gather, like dump files (along with the build you used), instructions to reproduce, test executables, and so on.

 You can download pre-built binaries for the debugger [here](https://github.com/EpicGames/raddebugger/releases).